Are Italian Greyhounds Good with Kids? Family Guide

 Best Ages for Introduction

-Prevention-focused care tailored to breed characteristics reduces both health risks and long-term costs.
-Watch for early signs of dental disease, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Italian Greyhounds are prone to.
+Tuning preventive care to the breed's known patterns reduces surprise diagnoses and the bills that follow.
+Watch for early signs of dental disease, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Italian Greyhounds are prone to.

 Veterinary Care Schedule for Italian Greyhounds

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Italian Greyhound.
-Here is the recommended schedule:
+Use this as a starting point — your vet may adjust based on individual health.

 Life StageVisit FrequencyKey Screenings